Siberian Tiger Park

 As the natural environment becomes worse, many creatures are endangered and some have died out.
 The Siberian tiger is considered endangered.
 It is the largest felid in the world and is known as the King of the Forest.
 In the 1980s, it was listed as one of the first-class national protected animals of China.
 To preserve this valuable species, the Siberian Tiger Park was built in 1996.

-The park is located on the north bank of the Songhua River to the northwest of Harbin, occupying an area of 1,440,000 square meters (355.8 acres).
-It is the largest natural park for wild Siberian tigers in the world at present.
-The park enjoys a favorable foundation for ecotourism and splendid scenery and it is an ideal place for holiday and leisure.
-There are over 500 purebred Siberian tigers here, with 100 visible to visitors.
+The Siberian Tiger Park enjoys a favorable foundation for ecotourism and splendid scenery and it is an ideal place for holiday and leisure.
+There are over 1,300 purebred Siberian tigers here, with 100 visible to visitors.
 In addition, visitors can also see white tigers, lions, lynx, leopards, and black pumas as well as Bengali tigers.